SemMTM/bank_of_sem/README.md

 **Password**
 - Once a unique username has been selected, the user will be promted to input a 4 digit password.
 - The password must be 4 numbers or an error will be thrown.
-- Password input is hidden
+- Password input is hidden.

 ![Enter password error message](<assets/readme images/Screenshot_5.png>)